-Although it is now fairly simple to find a top bar hive manufacturer, not too many years ago if you wanted a top bar you had to build it yourself.
+Although it is now fairly simple to find a top bar hive manufacturer, not too many years ago if you wanted a top bar hive you had to build it yourself.
 However, because manufacturers are just now coming around to mass producing top bar hives, no industry standards exist for these hives.
 Whereas if you buy an 8 frame hive body from us, an 8 frame inner cover from another company, and an 8 frame bottom board from yet another producer, they will all fit together just fine!
-Once you select a top bar hive manufacturer, you maybe ‘stuck’ with buying any additional top bars from that same company.
+Once you select a top bar hive manufacturer, you may be ‘stuck’ with buying any additional top bars from that same company.
 Of course, if you decide to build your own top bar and are ok continuing to fabricate additional hives and parts, this point doesn’t matter.
-Almost all accessories are also meant to be paired with a langstroth hive, though we don’t think most of these accessories are critical anyway.
+Almost all accessories are also meant to be paired with a Langstroth hive, though we don’t think most of these accessories are critical anyway.

-TIP: If you go the route of the langstroth, I strongly encourage you to use all medium hive bodies, rather than the ‘industry standard’ of starting with one or two deeps for your brood boxes and mediums for your honey supers.
-You’ll thank me when you reach for a frame and realize you don’t have to check twice to ensure you have the right size frame, because all of your frames take the same size!
+TIP: If you go the route of the Langstroth, I strongly encourage you to use all medium hive bodies, rather than the ‘industry standard’ of starting with one or two deeps for your brood boxes and mediums for your honey supers.
+You’ll thank me when you reach for a frame and realize you don’t have to check twice to ensure you have the right size frame, because all of your supers take the same size!

-BOTTOM LINE: If standardization of equipment is critical, go with a langstroth, and choose medium hive bodies.
+BOTTOM LINE: If standardization of equipment is critical, go with a Langstroth, and choose medium hive bodies.

 YOU BETTER WORK.

 Top bars do require a bit more maintenance, particularly early on.
-Personally, I can inspect a langstroth hive much more quickly than I can a top bar, because I can manipulate and handle the frames quicker and I don’t have to be as concerned about breaking comb.
+Personally, I can inspect a Langstroth hive much more quickly than I can a top bar, because I can manipulate and handle the frames quicker and I don’t have to be as concerned about breaking comb.
 On the other hand, the beauty of a top bar is if you just need to pull a few combs, you expose and ‘disturb’ a much smaller portion of the nest with each frame you pull.
-If you are planning to run a large number of hives, then perhaps the time needed to inspect shoud be considered, but if you are just running a few hives this probably isn’t a concern.
+If you are planning to run a large number of hives, then perhaps the time needed to inspect should be considered, but if you are just running a few hives this probably isn’t a concern.

 BOTTOM LINE: Langstroth require less work and time, but unless you are looking to become a sideliner professional beekeeper, this metric is negligible.
 Enjoy the time you get with your bees, and don’t look at is as a job.